You can sign up for our mailing list to be notified of the dates, times and locations of future events.

 WiTOpoli invites female candidates from across the city to join a Twitter chat about #WhyWeRun for municipal office and school boards.
 Join @WiTOpoli for this online conversation happening on Twitter at the hashtag #WhyWeRun on Wednesday, July 16th from 7:00-9:00pm.

 Why Should I Care?
 (WSIC) is a volunteer-run, not-for-profit corporation dedicated to providing a grassroots forum for discussing difficult political issues in a safe and non-partisan environment.
-Women in Toronto Politics and WSIC are collaborating to produce a series of free discussion-driven events focusing on issues affecting women in Toronto.
+Women in Toronto Politics and WSIC are collaborating to produce a free discussion-driven event focusing on the newly proposed laws governing sex work in Canada.

 WiTOpoli Mixer Series